TheSylence/VsValidate/README.md

 Call the program with your configuration file and specify which projects (or solutions) to validate.

 `vsvalidate.exe --config your-configuration-file.yml --project your-project.sln`

+Validation errors will be written to stderr and the exit code of the program is either 0 (validation successful) or 1 (validation failed).

+You can specify the `--verbose` switch to enable verbose logging to stdout or `--silent` to suppress all output.

 ## Configuration
 Configurations are stored in simply YAML files and are easily editable.